Two-Step Estimation of a Strategic Network Formation Model with Clustering: Estimation

 \section{Estimation}

-In this section, we discuss how to estimate the structural parameter $\theta\in\mathbb{R}^{d_{\theta}}$.
-We propose a two-step procedure, where we estimate the conditional link probabilities nonparametrically in the first step, and estimate the parameter $\theta$ in the second step.
-When we analyze the properties of this estimator, a few complications arise.
-First, the model can have multiple equilibria.
-Second, the data are links in a single large network, where the links formed by an individual are dependent due to the preference for friends in common.
-We will discuss how these complications affect the estimation, and how we overcome them when we derive the properties of the estimator of $\theta$.
+We now turn our attention to estimating the parameter $\theta=(\theta'_{u},\theta'_{\epsilon})'$.
+We propose a two-step estimation procedure, where we estimate conditional link choice probabilities in the first step and estimate the parameter $\theta$ in the second step \citep{Leung_2015}.
+The asymptotic analysis of the estimator is complicated by the fact that link choices of an individual are correlated due to the preference for friends in common.
+We exploit the optimal link choices in Theorem \ref{thm:optG} to investigate the link dependence and derive the asymptotic properties of the estimator.

-Let us start with the data generating process.
-In this paper, we consider the scenario where we observe links from a single network, and in the asymptotic analysis we assume that the number of nodes of the network $n$ increases to infinity.\footnote{If we observe more than one network, we estimate the link probabilities in each network separately in the first step.
-In the second step we pool the links from the networks to estimate $\theta$.} To highlight the dependence of the network $G$ on $n$ we denote the network as $G_{n}$.

-We think of the data as being generated by the following process.
-First, we draw a vector $X=\left( X_{1}^{\prime},\ldots X_{n}^{\prime}\right) ^{\prime}$ from a joint discrete distribution where $X_{i}$ represents the observed characteristics of individual $i$.
-The characteristics need not be independent across individuals.
-Because $X$ is ancillary, we treat $X$ as fixed.
-Second, for each $i$ we draw an $n-1$ vector of unobserved link preferences $\varepsilon_{i}$ that are independent across individuals.
-Third, individuals form links that maximize their expected utility that depends on the equilibrium $\sigma_{n}$.
-There can be multiple equilibria, and nature selects one equilibrium $\sigma_{n}$ among the fixed points in (\ref{BNE}).
-We can think of $\sigma_{n}$ as having a distribution over all the equilibria, i.e., the fixed points of (\ref{BNE}).
-We condition on $\sigma_{n}$ in addition to $X$ to indicate that a particular equilibrium is selected.
+We start with the data generating process.
+We consider the scenario in which a single large network is observed.
+In the asymptotic analysis, we assume that the number of individuals in the network $n$ goes to infinity.
+Because the network depends on $n$, we denote it by $G_{n}=(G_{n,ij})$ hereafter.
+We assume that links in a network are generated as follows.
+First, we draw a vector of characteristics $X=(X_{1}^{\prime},\ldots X_{n}^{\prime})^{\prime}$ from a joint discrete distribution, where $X_{i}$ represents the observed characteristics of individual $i$.
+Because $X$ is ancillary, we treat it as deterministic.
+Note that $X_{i}$ can be dependent across $i$.
+Next, we draw an $(n-1)\times1$ vector of unobserved preferences $\epsilon_{i}\in\mathbb{R}^{n-1}$ for each $i$, independently across $i$.
+After that, each individual chooses to form links, and an equilibrium (a fixed point of (\ref{eq:BNE})) emerges.
+There can be multiple equilibria, and nature selects one equilibrium $\sigma_{n}$ among the equilibria.
+The network $G_{n}$ observed in the data is obtained from the optimal links chosen under $\sigma_{n}$.